 Protestants who engage Roman Catholics often leave the discussion in frustration.
-It seems that Roman Catholic apologists have an answer for everything: nothing penetrates their system revealing inconsistency with the evidence.
-They are good at accounting for facts, even the facts that seem to contradict other claims.
-Though denied, Roman Catholicism at times appears to lack falsifiability.
+It seems that Roman Catholic apologists have an answer for everything.
+At times, Roman Catholicism appears to lack falsifiability.

 A Roman Catholic can consider a text to be Holy Scripture only after the Roman Catholic Church has declared it to be Holy Scripture.
-This means that when a Roman Catholic cites a text as scripture he is implicitly acknowledging the Church’s authority to declare a text scripture and that the Church has declared the cited text to be scripture.
+This means that when a Roman Catholic cites a text as scripture he is implicitly acknowledging 1) the Church’s authority to declare a text to be scripture and 2) that the Church has declared this particular text to be scripture.
 So when Roman Catholics cite a text as scripture in support of Roman Catholicism they must already assume Roman Catholicism.
 This form of circular reasoning abounds in Roman Catholic apologetics, but it isn’t simply a mistake on their part.
 Roman Catholic apologetics, given Roman Catholic theological assumptions, is inherently question-begging.

 We should take this further and consider what it takes and what it means for a Roman Catholic to present evidence for Roman Catholicism.